 With enough initial research done, you will be able to prepare interesting stories for each episode of your show.

-The final step is to submit your podcast to Apple and Spotify!
+The final step is to submit your podcast to Apple Podcasts, Google Podcasts, and Spotify!
 It’s not as complicated as it might sound.
 I would also recommend creating a launch strategy around your initial podcast release.

 For the Introvertpreneur podcast launch, for example, we had a launch team who shared the podcast announcement and provided their feedback after getting early access.
-We also dropped 4 episodes on the initial podcast launch so people could get excited and binge-listen a bit.
+We also dropped not only 1 new episode but 4 on the initial podcast launch.
+We started with multiple episodes so people could get excited and binge-listen a bit.